Does Pet Insurance Cover Cremation?

 Pet Insurance Cremation: Bottom Line

 Pet insurance companies may cover cremation expenses when pets pass from covered accidents or illnesses.
 Companies like ASPCA, Liberty Mutual, and Rainwalk include cremation coverage in their standard plans, while Embrace, Figo, and Lemonade require separate add-on purchases.
-Consider this coverage if you want comprehensive end-of-life planning, a financial safety net or specific memorial services within your policy's limits.
+Shop around for the best pet insurance with cremation coverage if you want comprehensive end-of-life planning, a financial safety net or specific memorial services within your policy's limits.

 Does Pet Insurance Cover Cremation Costs: FAQ